shader-slang/shader-slang.github.io/docs/reflection-api.md

 This document is intended to explain the principles of how the Slang Reflection APIs are designed.
 For information on how to use the Slang Reflection API functions, please refer to [Slang User's Guide](https://shader-slang.com/slang/user-guide/reflection.html).

-## Goal and Difficulties of Slang Reflection API
+## Goals and Difficulties of Slang Reflection API

 Slang provides the "Slang Reflection API" that works for multiple targets.
 This allows Slang users to write more cross-platform applications that can unify similar API functionalities for different APIs.
 However, since Slang supports multiple targets, there are difficulties in designing a reflection API that works for all of them.